Life can only be understood by looking backward

 Six ways to keep attendees comfortable and improve your event

-Six ways to keep attendees comfortable and improve your event While stuck in cramped seats during a six-hour Boston to San Francisco flight recently, my wife gently pointed out that I had become quite grumpy.
+Here are six ways to keep attendees comfortable and improve your event.
+Six ways to keep attendees comfortable and improve your event: a photograph of an unhappy audienceWhile stuck in cramped seats during a six-hour Boston to San Francisco flight, my wife gently pointed out that I had become quite grumpy.
 She helped me notice that my lack of body comfort was affecting my mood.
 Luckily for me, Celia remained solicitous and supportive, reducing my grouchiness.
 Once we were off the plane my spirits lightened further.

-Unfortunately, I tend to be oblivious for a while of the effects of physical discomfort on my feelings.
+Unfortunately, I tend to be oblivious for a while to the effects of physical discomfort on my feelings.
 Until I notice what’s really upsetting me, I typically and unfairly blame my irritability on innocent culprits, for example:

 • The tediousness of gardening because insects are swarming around my head.